Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The main ingredients of the entropy method

 for some constants $K, \kappa > 0$.
 Whenever such a bound is available, $K$ is typically a small constant (usually, $K=2$), while $\kappa$ depends on the sensitivity of the function $f$ to variations in its arguments.

-In the preceding chapter, we have demonstrated the martingale method for deriving Gaussian concentration bounds of the form \eqref{eq:Gaussian_deviation_bound}.
+In the preceding chapter, we have demonstrated the martingale method for deriving Gaussian concentration bounds of the form \eqref{eq:Gaussian_deviation_bound}, such as the inequalities of Azuma--Hoeffding (Theorem~\ref{theorem: Azuma--Hoeffding inequality}) and McDiarmid (Theorem~\ref{theorem: McDiarmid's inequality}).
 In this chapter, our focus is on the so-called ``entropy method,'' an information-theoretic technique that has become increasingly popular starting with the work of Ledoux \cite{Ledoux_paper} (see also \cite{Ledoux}).
 In the following, we will always assume (unless specified otherwise) that the function $f \colon \cX^n \to \reals$ and the probability distribution $P$ of $X^n$ are such that \begin{itemize} \item $U = f(X^n)$ has zero mean: $\expectation U = \expectation f(X^n) = 0$ \item $U$ is {\em exponentially integrable}: